Did you pay with a credit card or debit card? Bank wire? Cryptocurrency?

-This is a veteran scam perfected by Jordan Belfort and popularized in the movie The Wolf of Wall Street.
+This is a veteran crime perfected by Jordan Belfort and popularized in the movie The Wolf of Wall Street.
 Scammers “pump up” or promote an “altcoin” they own in bulk and then sell it off in bulk once the price peaks.
 Of course, they were the ones who peaked the price in the first place by artificially increasing demand.
-What made Pump and Dump especially viable for crypto scammers and especially dangerous for crypto investors was the glut in under-sold bitcoin alternatives (there were 45 of them by the end of 2017).
+What made Pump and Dump especially viable for crypto criminals and especially dangerous for crypto investors was the glut in under-sold bitcoin alternatives (there were 45 of them by the end of 2017).
 By the way, speaking from his own experience, Belfort called cryptocurrencies “a wolf in sheep’s clothing.”
 He added that initial coin offerings (ICOs), the gateways for new cryptocurrencies, were “the biggest scams ever.”

-They may be popular, but the only ones who profit from online crypto “clubs” are the scammers who run them.
+They may be popular, but the only ones who profit from online crypto “clubs” are the criminals who run them.
 Their sites certainly look legitimate.
-Like binary options sites, they’re also sure to feature photos of satisfied members who claim they made megabucks by trusting the hidden cryptocurrency pros who stand behind the curtain.
-But again, just like with binary options sites, the last time you see your money will be when you hand it over to them.
+They’re sure to feature photos of satisfied members who claim they made megabucks by trusting the hidden cryptocurrency pros who stand behind the curtain.
+But the last time you see your assets will be when you hand them over to them.

 Fake cryptocurrency exchanges are easy to find.
 They’re all over cyberspace.
 They’re especially dangerous for first-time investors, who will find it hard, if not impossible, to distinguish fake exchanges from legitimate ones.
 In December 2017, Korean authorities closed down one of them, BitKRX.
 What was particularly pernicious was that BitKRX usurped the last three letters of its name from KRX, the Korean Stock Exchange.
 It purposely misrepresented itself in order to provide itself with a veneer of legitimacy.
-A fake exchange is a very popular front for a bitcoin scam.
+A fake exchange is a very useful front for bitcoin crime.